Leftist wins Honduran presidential vote after rival concedes

 U.S. Secretary of State Antony Blinken congratulated Castro minutes later.

 “The United States congratulates the people of Honduras on their election and Xiomara Castro on her historic victory as Honduras’ first female president,” Blinken said in a statement.
-“We look forward to working with the next government of Honduras.
-We congratulate Hondurans for the high voter turnout, peaceful participation, and active civil society engagement that marked this election, signaling an enduring commitment to the democratic process.”
+“We look forward to working with the next government of Honduras.”

-Castro rode a wave of popular discontent with 12 years of National Party governance, which peaked in the second term of outgoing President Juan Orlando Hernández.
+Fearing a similar prolonged vote standoff and social unrest, many businesses in Honduras’ capital had boarded up their windows for this election.

-Expectations of a Castro victory drove thousands into the streets of Tegucigalpa Sunday in celebration.
-On Monday, the capital’s streets were quiet as if it were a holiday and on Tuesday Hondurans exhaled in relief that the election had not taken a violent turn.
+Castro rode a wave of popular discontent with 12 years of National Party governance, which peaked in Hernández’s second term.

-Unemployment is above 10%, northern Honduras was devastated by two major hurricanes last year and street gangs drag down the economy with their extortion rackets and violence.
+She will face major challenges as the Central American country’s president.
+Unemployment is above 10%, northern Honduras was devastated by two major hurricanes last year and street gangs drag down the economy with their extortion rackets and violence, driving migration to the United States.

 On Tuesday, Vielka Yossira López folded jeans at a stand in the sprawling Comayaguela street market.